lindsaykwardell/lindsaykwardell/src/pages/blog/setting-up-elm-in-2022.md

 ![Pull in typed Elm data to your pages.
 Whether your data is coming from markdown files, APIs, a CMS, or all of the above, elm-pages lets you pull in just the data you need for a page.
 No loading spinners, no Msg or update logic, just define your data and use it in your view.](/blog/elm-pages-image.png)

+### ElmBook

+[ElmBook](https://elm-book-in-elm-book.netlify.app/overview)'s goal is to provide a solid documentation site for library or package code.
+It includes a search function, as well as the ability to break down your docs into chapters and books.
+It also allows rendering Elm code within your docs, via a shared model, so that you can demonstrate functionality in the UI.
+It's built on top of elm-live, so working with ElmBook should feel familiar if you've used it before.

+If you're coming from Vue, the focus of ElmBook is similar to Vuepress, but rather than focusing on markdown files, ElmBook is written within Elm itself.
+Markdown is supported for writing the documentation itself, but all of your work will be handled within the Elm code, making your documentation perfectly typesafe as well as useful.

+> Every application, tool or team has their own history worth telling.
+>
+> ElmBook tries to help them by making it easy to create rich documents that showcase their libraries documentations, UI components, design tokens, or anything else their creativity comes up with.

 ### `vite-elm-template`

 This was a template I created to scratch my own itch.
 As a Vue developer, I love working with Vite, and really wanted a base template for Vite that I could use to build Elm applications. [`vite-elm-template`](https://github.com/lindsaykwardell/vite-elm-template) is a basic Vite template intended to get you started writing in Elm without having to spend time configuring everything yourself.
 Unlike elm-pages or elm-spa, it's not a framework of any sort.
 If you want to bring in single-page application features, or other functionalities, you will have to build those in yourself.
 That said, it's perfect for getting started with a basic environment.